How NOT To Do Affiliate Marketing on Facebook

 My Next Experiment: Contest!

-So, for my next experiment, I plan to try a contest.
+So, for my next experiment, I plan to try a contest (using a tool like Shortstack).
 I've run several contests before, so I know with a little bit more confidence that this should have a better result.
 (Getting more than $0 would be a better result in this case).

 - Run a contest to giveaway a free product.
 In my case I will be giving away one of my own physical products that I manufacture and sell on Amazon.
 However, you could just as easily give away any product that exists on Amazon.
 You would just buy it and ship to the winner when the contest is over.

 - In order for someone to be eligible for the free product, they have to input their name and email address ( building an email list without a website! )

 - Entrants get more “points” for sharing the contest on social media or via email.
 I'll be using contest domination to manage the contest.